How to set up Colour management

 Whilst paint Shop Pro claims to be a fully colour managed program, its implementation leaves very much to be desired.
 There is also room for confusion as it uses different terms for functions compared to other programs.

 The first problems is that it doesn't recognise colourspaces other than sRGB, which may be a major limitation.
-We have read of people manageing to get Paint Shop Pro to offer working in other colourspaces, but it seems totally undocumented.
+We have read of people managing to get Paint Shop Pro to offer working in other colourspaces, but it seems totally undocumented.

 Paint Shop Pro will also only offer the option of using the default printer's profiles as selected in the main Window's printer properties or those manually added, unlike most other imaging programs which offer any in the main colour profiles folder.
 So firstly you need to ensure that the printer you wish to print from is set as the system default, then access the color management option on the system printer properties and add any profiles for the printer that haven't been installed at the same time as the printer.